Olé! Diacritics in Emacs

 Unicode Code Points

-Because Emacs’s internal display and text engine now supports Unicode you can make Emacs insert any character you like.
-The only caveat is that your font may not support all of them.
-(This is certainly true of Consolas.)
+Because Emacs’s internal display and text engine supports Unicode you can make Emacs insert any character you like.
+Emacs will also, for some sets of fonts, substitute one for another if the code point is not supported by your default font.

 To insert a code point type C-x 8 RET and enter the Unicode name (type